Need some new gear for your boat? Read on to find out all about the essential accessories for this season’s fun!

 10. Safety Kit

-Every vessel should always have some sort of safety kit on board.
+Every vessel should always have some sort of safety or first aid kit on board.
 You can either purchase a pre-made safety kit or make one yourself.
 It doesn’t matter which route you take as long as you have something to keep first aid and emergency supplies in.

 Other than the typical first aid supplies, some important items to consider keeping besides a safety kit are: